hatlabs/sh-esp32/pages/tutorials/nmea2000-gateway.md

 Select "NMEA 2000" as the data type.
 Provider ID can be any string.
 `can0` is fine.
-NMEA 2000 Source should be "Actisense NGT-1 (canboatjs).
+NMEA 2000 Source should be "Actisense NGT-1 (canboatjs)".
 Click on the serial port selection (by default "Enter manually").
 If your device was detected, you should see a device name there.
 The device names are pretty uninformative.